roma-patel/notebook/text/posts/summers.md

 two days after, flying to california.

-flying to LA for my first ICML.
+flying to LA for my first ICML. jacob's talk, karl's talk, sitting at a table outside with ellie, presenting the poster, missing the next talk, meeting exciting people and reading exciting things presented.

-flying to minnesota for another NAACL; i miss the lab and, as always, i'm excited to be out of california.
+flying to minnesota for another NAACL; i miss the lab and, as always, i'm excited to be out of california. the intern advisor hierarchy with jason, stefanie's brilliant talk, aida, yonatan, simeng; the coffeeshop on the way out, lunch with dylan and the lab. burning out after a series of conferences but internship things! and california! once again!

 trips to berkeley, greek theatre concerts, climbing cheapskate hill and sitting at the top, visiting san francisco, the sf office with ashish and aku, the carmel weekend, walking around stanford, cycling back from google every night.